GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ### 2. Runner Profiles
 - [ ] Edit Profile
   - Error: invalid input value for enum profile_status: "test status"
-  - All Socials should require the correct domain.
-  - Remove "Personal Website"
-  - Run Schema validation on everything that is submitted.
-  - Require approval for anything that is "Other Links"
+  - [ ] Info from Edit Profile is not updating to the Runner's Page?
   - [ ] Users to uplaod png or jpg for profile:
     - Supabase Storage
       - Create a storage bucket for avatars
       - Add file type validation (PNG, JPG only)
       - Set max file size (e.g., 2MB)
       - Use RLS policies to ensure users can only upload to their own folder
-- [ ] Info from Edit Profile is not updating to the Runner's Page?

 ### 2.5 Games/runs/ tab again
 - [ ] Add the option for multiple runners (up to 5) to be listed for the same run
+    - Add option to list other runners.
+Other runners will need to confirm that they participated in this run.
+      - Add Reminder for Messages to require those runners to accept that they were in the run.
+      - Runners need to fill out their "Character" if there is one for that game.

+### Modded Game Support
+- [ ] Allow modded versions of games
+- [ ] Link between modded and main game pages
+- [ ] "Modded" tag for categories

 ### 2.75 Games page
 - [ ] Add A Game for "Multi-Game Runs".
 These are multiple games done in succession.
 The Game page that it belongs to will have a link to these below the "Modded Game"